wazuh/wazuh-documentation/source/user-manual/registering/password-authorization-registration.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Check out more about registering Wazuh agents and the registration service with password authorization in our documentation.
+  :description: Check out our documentation to learn about registering Wazuh agents and the registration service with password authorization.

 .. _password-authorization-registration: